Gown, Silhouette The Atelier Image: Her World Brides September 2018

 #1 Less frills

 If you've been keeping up with all the royal weddings last year, you'll notice one recurring trend - graceful, fuss-free gowns.
 All the more reason to be a minimalist bride!
 Beading, lace and floral appliques may look stunning, but also require more moolah.
 Amp up your look with accessories instead - a headpiece, a statement necklace or an embellished belt that can be bought off the rack to dress up your gown.

 #2 Keep it casual

 If you're having your wedding in a pretty cafe, at the beach or at a restaurant, there's really no need for a ballgown or grand A-line.
-Opt for a simpler or more casual silhouettes like columns or sheaths - less fabric equals to more money in your bank.
+Opt for a simpler or more casual silhouettes like columns, sheaths or even separates- less fabric equals to more money in your bank.
 Plus, you can wear it again after your big day.